-The factor loadings obtained from factor analysis carried out on the results of the perceptual test are shown in Table 3.9.
-These factor loadings are assumed as coordinates of the expressive performances in the PPS.
+Table 7.7: Expressive parameters estimated from performances of Mozart's sonata K545 performances in the PPS.
 It can be noticed that factor 1 distinguishes bright (0.8) from dark (-0.8) and heavy (-0.75), factor 2 differentiates hard (0.6) and heavy (0.5) from soft (-0.7) and light (-0.5).
-From the data such as the ones in Table 3.8 and the positions in the PPS, the parameters of Eq.
-(3.15) are estimated.
+From the data such as the ones in Table 7.7 and the positions in the PPS, the parameters of Eq.
+(7.16) are estimated.
 Then the model of expressiveness can be used to change interactively the expressive cues of the neutral performance by moving in the two-dimensional control space.
-The user is allowed to draw any trajectory which fits his own feeling of the changing of expressiveness as time evolves, morphing among expressive intentions (figure 3.24).
+The user is allowed to draw any trajectory which fits his own feeling of the changing of expressiveness as time evolves, morphing among expressive intentions (figure 7.24).